Antony Wassermann

 Antony John Wassermann (born 1957) is a British mathematician working in operator algebras.
 He is known for his works on conformal field theory (providing several series of subfactors), the actions of compact groups on von Neumann algebras, and his proof of the Baum–Connes conjecture for connected reductive linear Lie groups.

 Biography

 Wassermann was born in 1957.
 He is the son of the quantum physicist Gerhard Dietrich Wassermann and the brother of the mathematician Alexander Simon Wassermann.
-He attended Royal Grammar School, Newcastle upon Tyne, from 1968 to 1974, and received his Ph.D. at the University of Pennsylvania in 1981, under the supervision of Jonathan Rosenberg (Automorphic actions of compact groups on operator algebras).
-Afterwards, he was Directeur de Recherches CNRS at Aix-Marseille University from 1999 to 2013.
+He was educated at the Royal Grammar School, Newcastle upon Tyne, and St John's College, Cambridge, before going on to earn his Ph.D. from the University of Pennsylvania in 1981 under the supervision of Jonathan Rosenberg.
+His doctoral dissertation was titled, "Automorphic actions of compact groups on operator algebras".
+Afterwards, he was Directeur de Recherches of the Centre national de la recherche scientifique (CNRS) at Aix-Marseille University from 1999 to 2013.